-Scaramucci: White house plotters seeking Trump exit - BBC News
+Scaramucci: Plotters seeking Trump exit

-Scaramucci: White house plotters seeking Trump exit
+Scaramucci: White House plotters seeking Trump exit

-Fired White House communications director Anthony Scaramucci says there are people in Washington working against President Donald Trump.
+There are people in Washington DC working against President Donald Trump, the former White House communications director Anthony Scaramucci has said.

-He said there are "elements" within the White House trying to eject Mr Trump.
+He said there were "elements" within the White House trying to eject Mr Trump, and he had "named some names".

-He spoke to ABC News for the first time since being sacked last month - after just 10 days in office.
+Mr Scaramucci spoke to ABC News for the first time since being sacked last month - after just 10 days in office.

-It followed the release of a phone recording in which he launched a strongly worded attack on White House Chief of Staff Reince Priebus.
+It followed a phone recording in which he strongly attacked then-White House Chief of Staff Reince Priebus.

 He also directed profanity-laced insults at Chief Strategist Steve Bannon.

-Mr Scaramucci said he had thought the interview was off the record.
+Mr Scaramucci said he had thought the interview was off the record, and he had "paid the consequences for that conversation".

 - Arrivederci, Mooch - The story of Anthony Scaramucci